 So what will life inside Bubbleville look like for the teams that got safely inside?
 Without a college player’s union like most professional players have, it’s up to tournament organizers, teams, conferences, and local guidelines to determine safety precautions.

 The venue already includes COVID-19 infrastructure like HVAC air filters, isolated facilities, and a relationship with a PCR testing company procured for professional events hosted at Mohegan Sun during the pandemic.
-And unlike participants of Mohegan Sun’s professional events, athletes in Bubbleville will receive PCR tests daily once inside, said Dave Martinelli, the head of Mohegan Sun Gaming and Entertainment.
+And unlike participants of Mohegan Sun’s professional events, athletes in Bubbleville will receive PCR tests daily once inside, said Dave Martinelli, the chief marketing officer of Mohegan Sun Gaming and Entertainment.
 Participants will travel between practice courts, the arena, hotel rooms and dining areas.

 “We’ve been working hard to make sure we can provide a safe, controlled environment,” said Gazelle Group president Rick Giles.
 “It’s probably not a true bubble, [but] it’s pretty close.”